LeZerb/covpass-android/README.md

 # android-covpass-app (Android 5)

-This repo contains the CovPass app (with modifications to make it run on Android 5) and commonly needed modules for Kotlin + Android.
+This repo contains the CovPass app (badly patched to make it run on Android 5) and commonly needed modules for Kotlin + Android.

 The most important modules are: